jakeheis/SwiftCLI/README.md

 SwiftCLI
 ========

-A powerful framework than can be used to develop a CLI in Swift, regardless of complexity.
+A powerful framework than can be used to develop a CLI, from the simplest to the most complex, in Swift.

 ```swift
 //